A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{3.1.3.1.4) HYBRID APPROACHES}

 The hybrid technique combines lexicon- and ML-based approaches.
 It is principally inspired by the need to combine ML’s high precision and flexibility, with the robustness of a lexicon-based approach to deal with ambiguities and incorporate the context of sentiment words.
 Thus, the hybrid strategy may improve sentiment classification by combining both methodologies to overcome their disadvantages and maximise their advantages \cite{Yousif2019}.
 The true value of this technique is the presence of the lexicon/learning symbiosis, which can be utilised to enhance the efficacy and usability of the lexicon.
 It achieves high model accuracy by using strong supervised learning methods.
 The drawback is that the ideas expressed include many irrelevant terms related to the subject.
 Due to this noise, feelings are often assigned a neutral polarity rather than being detected as positive or negative \cite{DAndrea2015}.
-Ghiassi et al. \cite{Ghiassi2013} created a unique hybrid approach by combining dynamic ANN with n-grams.
+Ghiassi et al. \cite{Ghiassi2013} created a unique hybrid method by integrating n-grams and dynamic ANN.
 They constructed two classifiers, an SVM and an ANN, using emoticons and tweets as features.
-Khan et al. \cite{Khan2014} suggested a hybrid method to twitter feed categorization.
+Khan et al. \cite{Khan2014} suggested a hybrid method for Twitter feed categorization.
 The suggested technique involves pre-processing the text before providing it to the classifier.
 Devi et al. \cite{Devi2019} classified documents using ML models that combined dictionaries and the HARN algorithm presented in a lexicon-based approach.
-The reviews were domain-classified using NB and SVM classification algorithms, and polarity was then calculated at the document level using the HARN technique.
+The reviews were domain-classified using NB and SVM classification algorithms, and the polarity was then calculated at the document level using the HARN technique.
 The result showed that the hybrid method is better than the HARN algorithm by 80\%–85\%.
-Shin et al. \cite{Shin2016} developed a CNN that incorporates lexicon embeddings and an attention mechanism.
-They made lexicon embeddings by merging word scores from several lexicons.
-Three methods were utilised to create a CNN model: nave concatenation, multichannel and separate convolution.
-They showed that lexicon integration improves the performance, reliability and effectiveness of CNN.
-Elshakankery et al. \cite{Elshakankery2019} suggested a hybrid incremental learning method for Arabic tweet SA (HILATSA), which uses ML and a lexicon-based approach, for determining sentiment polarity in tweets.
-They classified and created a lexicon of words, emoticons, idioms and other important lexica using SVM, logistic regression and RNN.
+Shin et al. \cite{Shin2016} developed a CNN that combines an attention mechanism and lexicon embeddings.
+They used word scores from various lexicons to create lexicon embeddings.
+The CNN model was built using separate convolution, multichannel concatenation, and nave concatenation.
+They showed that lexicon combination improves the performance, reliability and effectiveness of CNN.
+Elshakankery et al. \cite{Elshakankery2019} suggested a hybrid incremental learning method for Arabic tweet SA (HILATSA) uses ML and a lexicon-based approach for determining sentiment polarity in tweets.
+They classified and created a lexicon of words, emoticons, idioms, and other important lexicons using SVM, logistic regression and RNN.
 They studied the Levenshtein distance in SA to handle different word forms and spelling issues.
-HILATSA was tested using six datasets, the results found that combining ML and lexicon-based methodologies in textual SA for social networks is effective.
+HILATSA was tested using six datasets, and the results found that combining ML and lexicon-based methodologies in textual SA for social networks is effective.